radareorg/radare2-book/src/configuration/evars.md

 ### cfg.fortunes.type

 Fortunes are classified by type.
 This variable determines which types are allowed for displaying when `cfg.fortunes` is `true`, so they can be fine-tuned on what's appropriate for the intended audience.
 Current types are `tips`, `fun`, `nsfw`, `creepy`.

+### stack.size

+This variable lets you set the size of stack in bytes.